1. About co-dydramol

 Can I drive or ride a bike with it?

 Co-dydramol can make you feel sleepy or dizzy.
-If this happens to you, don't drive or ride a bike until you feel better.
+If this happens to you, do not drive, ride a bike or operate machinery until you feel better.

 Will recreational drugs affect it?

 If you take recreational drugs such as cannabis, cocaine or heroin while you're taking co-dydramol, you're more likely to get the serious side effects of the dihydrocodeine in co-dydramol.
-These include breathing difficulties, heart problems, fits (seizures) and even going into a coma.
+These include breathing difficulties, heart problems, seizures or fits and even going into a coma.

-Taking heroin while you're on prescribed co-dydramol is especially dangerous.
+Taking heroin while you're on prescribed co-dydramol is particularly dangerous.
 You're more likely to get all the side effects of the dihydrocodeine in co-dydramol, including addiction.